Citizen Diplomacy Action Fund (CDAF) Small Grants Program

 • Project methodology and feasibility of work plan

-• Clarity and measurability of project goals, objectives, and activities
+• Measurability of project goals, objectives, and activities

 • Applicants’ qualifications to implement the project